huggingface/Google-Cloud-Containers/examples/gke/tgi-deployment/README.md

 ---
-title: Deploy Meta Llama 3 8B with Text Generation Inference (TGI) on GKE
+title: Deploy Meta Llama 3 8B with TGI DLC on GKE
 type: inference
 ---

-# Deploy Meta Llama 3 8B with Text Generation Inference (TGI) on GKE
+# Deploy Meta Llama 3 8B with TGI DLC on GKE

 Meta Llama 3 is the latest LLM from the Llama family, released by Meta; coming in two sizes 8B and 70B, including both the base model and the instruction-tuned model.
 Text Generation Inference (TGI) is a toolkit developed by Hugging Face for deploying and serving LLMs, with high performance text generation.
 And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.

-This example showcases how to deploy an LLM from the Hugging Face Hub, as Llama3 8B Instruct, on a GKE Cluster running a purpose-built container to deploy LLMs in a secure and managed environment with the Hugging Face DLC for TGI.
+This example showcases how to deploy an LLM from the Hugging Face Hub, as Meta Llama 3 8B Instruct, on a GKE Cluster running a purpose-built container to deploy LLMs in a secure and managed environment with the Hugging Face DLC for TGI.

 ## Setup / Configuration